kryops/rollup-plugin-gzip/README.md

 **filter** `RegExp | (fileName: string) => boolean`

-Control which of the output files to compress
+Control which of the output files to compress.

 Defaults to `/\.(js|json|css)$/`